AlvinCoded/NFT-Verse/README.md

 # NFT-Verse
 This is a React JS powered project for NFT lovers ❤️.
-Original concept design by [Banana021s](https://github.com/Banana021s/Gallery-Media)
 <br/><br/>
 ## Installation steps ⚙
 #### Option 1: